ADEGOK3/alx-system_engineering-devops1/0x02-shell_redirections/README.md

-script that creates a file named exactly containing the text Best School
+shell script that creates a file named containing the text Best School